colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-08-39-46-925605-the-economic-impact-of-the-f-35-program-on-military-spending.md

 ---
 layout: post
-title: ""The Economic Impact of the F-35 Program on Military Spending""
+title: "The Economic Impact of the F-35 Program on Military Spending"
 description: " "
 date: 2023-09-20
 tags: [militaryspending, economicimpact]